Each of us sometimes feel frustrated, miserable or stuck. For this reason, I will try to show you how to overcome frustration in 3 simple steps.

 STEP TWO: Make a List

 - What are the key differences between the way you think, speak, and behave now, compared to what you described above?

 - Would you be more understanding or patient in your relationship?

-- Would you be more grateful because the misery is gone?
+- Or would you be more grateful because the misery is missing?

 - Would you be more active and social if you were unstuck?

-- Would you be taking different actions because you’re free of your challenging circumstances?
+- Finally, would you be taking different actions because you’re free of your challenging circumstances?

 Make a list of your new behaviors in the absence of your challenging situation.
-In this step, focus on your behaviors more than how you feel because behavior is more concrete than feelings, which can be very wishy-washy and hard to pin down.
+In this step, focus on your behaviors more than how you feel.
+In fact, behavior is more concrete than feelings, which can be very wishy-washy and hard to pin down.

 STEP THREE: Do Something Different

-The list you just made is more than a simple list; you’ve just created a life map that will guide you through the difficult challenge that has you feeling trapped or miserable.
+The list you just made is more than a simple list.
+In fact, it is like a life map that will guide you through the difficult challenge that has you feeling trapped or miserable.
 The next step (and this is a biggie!) is to adopt the new behaviors that you listed in step two.

 This step is not easy, but it can be quite effective if you follow through and actually do it.
-If you wrote down that you were more patient with someone, then BE more patient.
+For example, if you write down that you were more patient with someone, then BE more patient.
 If you put on your list that you were more cheerful toward your co-workers or more grateful about your life, then BE cheery, BE grateful.

-If you wrote down that you listened carefully when others were talking, then SHUT UP and listen like you mean it.
-If you wrote that you began walking everyday instead of coming home from work and sitting on the couch praying at the altar of the 62″ big-screen TV listening for messages from the Gods of Media, then don’t go near the TV until after you’ve taken that walk.
+If you write down that you listen carefully when others were talking, then SHUT UP and listen like you mean it.
+In case you write that you began walking every day instead of coming home from work and sitting on the couch praying at the altar of the 62″ big-screen TV listening for messages from the Gods of Media, then don’t go near the TV until after your walk is over.

 Nothing will change unless you do something different!
 This is the key to dealing with frustration.
 Adopting your new behaviors won’t fix everything overnight.